langjam/jam0001/guitarvydas/README.md

 - if you change the comments, the execution (code) changes.

-The following is a discussion about the [language jam](https://github.com/langjam/langjam).
+The following contains a possible solution and a discussion about the [language jam](https://github.com/langjam/langjam).

 [_I find that writing about a problem helps me think about the problem.
-This may read as a stream of consciousness._]
+The following may read as a stream of consciousness._]

+I contend that *diagrams* are just as readable as *textual comments*, yet, it is possible to compile diagrams to code, something which is not usually done with *textual comments*.

+I show how to compile diagrams to running code.

 # Build and Run
 - to see the source code, open `sequence.drawio` and `details.drawio`